marcelinmurhula/Your-future-ai-coach-for-customised-tutoring-Hope-you-are-a-2050-student-/README.md

 VerSel is an AI assistant coach that provides customized tutoring by adapting to each student’s thinking style, level, and misconceptions.
 Instead of passively consuming content, students must predict, practice, and prove understanding before progressing.

-VerSel is designed to make learning active, visual, and impossible to fake.
+VerSel is built to make learning active, visual, and impossible to fake.

 What VerSel Does

-Starts every lesson by asking the student to predict
+Starts every lesson by asking the student to predict first

-Explains concepts through short visual explanations
+Explains concepts using short, simple visual explanations

-Forces students to practice and demonstrate understanding
+Forces students to practice immediately

-Blocks progress until mastery is shown
+Blocks progress until real understanding is demonstrated

 Adapts explanations based on how the student struggles

+VerSel is not a chatbot.
-VerSel is not a chatbot or a video platform — it is a learning engine.
+VerSel is not a video platform.
+VerSel is a learning engine.

 Current Status

 This repository contains an early prototype (V1) focused on validating the core learning loop:

 Predict → Explain → Prove → Unlock

-The goal at this stage is product learning and user feedback, not polish.
+At this stage, the priority is learning effectiveness and user feedback, not polish.

 Tech Stack

 Built with React + Vite for a fast and minimal development setup.

-This template provides:
+This setup provides:

-Hot Module Replacement (HMR)
+Fast Hot Module Replacement (HMR)

 Modern React tooling